 programs designed for their needs, opportunities for students to

-interact with and participate in a thriving and interactive
+interact with each other, and a chance to participate in a thriving

-community and RAs also serve to connect students to other campus
+and interactive community.
+RAs also serve to connect students to

 Campus residents have free access to 60 channels, including MTV,